 Grade Point Value Meaning Percentage Scale

-A 4.0 Excellent 100-90
+Α 4.0 Excellent 100 90

-В 3.0 Very Good 89-80
+В 3.0 Very Good 89 80

-С 2.0 Good 79-70
+С 2.0 Good 79 70

-D 1.0 Poor 69-60
+D 1.0 Poor 69 60

 F 0.0 Failing 59-0

 Fail Not Calculated Fail (for externship/internship)

 Pass Not Calculated Pass (for externship/internship)

-IP Not Calculated n Progress (for linear externship/internship/modular clinic courses or thesis courses only)
+ΙP Not Calculated In Progress (for linear externship/internship/modular clinic courses or thesis courses

+only)

 L Not Calculated Leave of Absence (allowed in modular programs only)

-EL Not Calculated xperiential Learning

 PE Not Calculated Proficiency Exam

+EL Not Calculated Experiential Learning

 PF Not Calculated Preparatory Fail

 PP Not Calculated Preparatory Pass

 W Not Calculated Withdrawal

 WZ Not Calculated Withdrawal for those students called to immediate active military duty.
+This grade

-This grade indicates that the course will not be calculated for purposes of determining rate of progress
+indicates that the course will not be calculated for purposes of determining rate of

+progress

-TR Not Calculated
+TR Not Calculated Transfer Credit

-Not used in modular programs.
+^{}Not used in modular programs.